Glossary

 Plaintext

 The original, unencrypted message.
 The goal of solving any Kryptos passage is to recover the plaintext from the ciphertext.
-The proposed K4 plaintext begins "THE COMPASS ROSE IS HERE…"
+The K4 plaintext begins "THE COMPASS ROSE IS HERE…"

 Vigenère cipher cipher type